 Aside from the immediate effects related to a lack of sleep, there are dozens of far-reaching consequences of sleep deprivation.
 Your inability to concentrate and focus could lead to an accident while driving, or hinder your ability to perform your job.
 Your irritability and mood swings may affect your relationships with those around you.
-Sleep deprivation can fluctuations with your weight, due to changes in your appetite, judgement, and impulse control.
+Sleep deprivation can cause fluctuations with your weight, due to changes in your appetite, judgement, and impulse control.
 Chronic sleep loss can cause your skin to age more quickly and lead to dull skin, fine lines, and dark circles under your eyes.

 It’s important to take your sleep as seriously as you would other aspects of your health.
 You, and others around you, may have a tendency to popularize sleep deprivation in the name of dedication, commitment, or hard work.
 By restricting your sleep, however, all you’re doing is depriving your body of what it needs to survive.

 Sleep debt is the aggregate effect of not getting enough sleep.
 The more sleep you miss, the larger your sleep debt is.
 For example, if you need nine hours of sleep to feel rested and refreshed, but only get six hours of sleep, your sleep debt would be three hours.